 International Wine Center

-The International Wine Center (IWC) was founded in the Garment District in 1982.
-International Wine Center (IWC) is a wine school licensed by the New York State Education Department to provide professional training for individuals who hold or aspire to careers in wine and spirits.
+International Wine Center, commonly known as IWC, was founded in New York City’s Garment District in 1982.
+The school is licensed by the New York State Education Department to provide professional training for individuals working in, or preparing to enter, the wine and spirits industry.

 History of Manhattan’s Wine School